Connectome20/Diffusion-PreProcessing-Pipeline-for-Distribution/README.md

 ## Download the Pipeline

-Throughout these instructions, the script, and the helpers, you will see '/your/project/directory/' written into paths as a placeholder.
-Make sure to replace every instance of this with the actual path to your desired BIDS-format directory.
-(For example, if your project files are stored at '/autofs/cluster/diffusion_lab/bids/', I would replace '/your/project/directory/' with '/autofs/cluster/diffusion_lab/'.)

 ### Main Script:

 Download *diff_preproc_c2.py* onto your machine, and save it to '/your/project/directory/bids/code/preprocessing_dwi/'.
 Then, make the following changes within the script: